Yapton – St Mary

-In 1871 the nave was restored.
+After his visit in 1845 Sir Stephen Glynne (SRS 101 p326) stated that the chancel had been renewed.
+No date is given and the amount of early work in the present fabric suggests any such work must have been limited.
+The earliest certain restoration work was in 1871 and was limited to the nave.
 No architect is known and as the work was limited, it may have been done by the craftsmen unaided.
 Apart from cleaning the stonework, T Willsher, builder of Chichester, replaced the west window for £25 (WSRO Par 225/4/2).
 Possibly the structural problems discouraged further changes and no attempt was made to lower the raised level of the churchyard.
 There was work on the chancel in 1892 (Peat and Halsted p179) and again in 1902, when P M Johnston (A 148 p364) designed an east triplet, despite the evidence for three separate lancets in this position.
 Johnston was usually careful and it is not known why he departed from the original.
 He also opened some blocked windows and rebuilt the east gable.
 There is no sign of the fire said to have damaged the tower and belfry in 1909 (WSRO Par 225/4/3).
 In 1939-41 W H Godfrey undertook repairs and there were further ones in 1954 by H Sherwood (both ICBS).

 Fittings and monuments